 Step 3: Install antivirus software

-Scan your device with a third party antivirus software, we recommend Norton Antivirus and remove any threats that are found.
+Scan your device with a third party antivirus software, we recommend TotalAV Antivirus and remove any threats that are found.

 Why do pop-up ads keep appearing on my Android?